Skip to content

 rm -rf ~/.nadleeh

-Workflows
+Workflows Syntax

 A workflow is a YAML file that contains a list of tasks to be executed.
 It can be stored in the local file system or in a remote repository.
-See Example for more details.
+See Workflow for more details.

 Local Workflow